Andriy Portnov: Return to Ukraine

 On 29 February 2019, at the request of Portnov's lawyer, the Pechersk Court of Kyiv set a deadline of 1 month for investigators of the Prosecutor General's Office to complete the pre-trial investigation and make procedural decisions in criminal proceedings against Portnov.
 The lawyer said that the proceedings of 6 March 2014 have been going on for four years and 10 months and violated reasonable deadlines.
 The Prosecutor General's Office of Ukraine refused to comply with the court's decision to close all criminal proceedings against Portnov by 20 March and filed a petition to clarify the court's decision.

 During the 2019 presidential election, Portnov spoke in support of Volodymyr Zelensky as opposed to incumbent President Poroshenko, and after both went to the second round, he promised to return to the country.
 The candidate's team and those involved rejected any connection to Portnov and other Yanukovych-era officials along with Lukash, who also began to support Zelensky.

 On 19 May 2019, on the eve of the second round of the presidential elections, he returned to Ukraine, along with Lukash.

 After that, he began filing applications with the State Bureau of Investigation against former President Poroshenko: accusations of "criminal actions" during the 2018 Kerch Strait incident, "economic crimes", illegal purchase of the Pryamiy kanal TV channel, and "seizure of power" during the election of the Groysman Government in 2016.
 This activity was approved by the business partner of President Zelensky, Kolomoisky, who also had a conflict with Poroshenko during the latter's presidency.
 At the same time, he was summoned for interrogation in cases of murders during the Euromaidan as a witness.
-At the same time, he was lobbying for the closure of criminal cases against video blogger Anatoliy Shariy and the editor-in-chief of Strana.ua, Huzhva.
+At the same time, he was lobbying for the closure of criminal cases against video blogger Anatoliy Shariy and the editor-in-chief of Strana.ua, Guzhva.
 He also openly clashed with Prosecutor General Ruslan Riaboshapka.
 Viktor Andrusiv, the executive director of the Ukrainian Institute of the Future, accused Prosecutor General Yuriy Lutsenko of inaction because Portnov had returned freely and had not been summoned for questioning, including on the 16 January laws.
 Lutsenko wrote in response: "Do you have evidence of a crime committed by him?"
 On 20 May, Portnov stated that he was guarded by Ukrainian law enforcement.